superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ```

-Let's see how the `"Posts about Qdrant"` query looks like ↓
+Let's take a look at the result to see how the `"Posts about Qdrant"` query looks ↓

 ![Visualization Query Qdrant](../assets/use_cases/social_media_retrieval/query_qdrant_visualization.png)

-It is not that great.
-You can see how far the retrieved posts from our query are in the vector space.

-Now, let's use an entire post as a query (we will use the post shown in the `2.
-Data` section as an example) ↓
+Our results are not great.
+You can see how far the retrieved posts are from our query in the vector space.
+Let's see if we can improve upon this using an entire post (take from our `2.
+Data` section above) as a query ↓

 ![Visualization Query Post](../assets/use_cases/social_media_retrieval/query_post_visualization.png)

-As the query was split into multiple chunks, the results are closer to the queries, but they still aren't that great.
+Because the query was split into multiple chunks, our results are closer to the queries.
+But they still aren't that great.

-Let's see how we can improve the quality of the retrieval system using the **rerank** pattern.
+Can we improve the quality of our retrieval system using the **rerank** pattern?

 ### 5.4.
 Rerank

-The rerank step is used to refine the retrieved posts relative to the initial query.
-This is powerful as the initial retrieval step where we use cosine similarity (or similar distances) to compute the distance between the query and post embeddings might miss more complex (but essential) relationships.
+We use the rerank step to refine our retrieval for the initial query.
+Our initial retrieval step - because it used cosine similarity (or similar distance metrics) to compute distance between query and post embeddings - may have missed more complex (but essential) relationships between the query and the documents in the vector space.
+Reranking leverages the power of transformer models that are capable of understanding more nuanced semantic relationships.

-We will use a **cross-encoder** model to implement the reranking step to score the query relative to all retrieved posts individually.
-These scores will take into consideration more complex relationships than cosine similarity can.
-Under the hood is a BERT classifier that outputs a number between 0 and 1 depending on how similar the 2 given sentences are.
-You will get a 0 if they are entirely different and a 1 for a perfect match.
+We use a **cross-encoder** model to implement the reranking step, so we can score the query relative to all retrieved posts individually.
+These scores take into consideration more complex relationships than cosine similarity can.
+Under the hood is a BERT classifier that outputs a number between 0 and 1 according to how similar the 2 given sentences are.
+The BERT classifier outputs 0 if they are entirely different, and 1 if they are a perfect match.

 ![Bi-Encoder vs. Cross-Encoder](../assets/use_cases/social_media_retrieval/bi-encoder_vs_cross-encoder.png)

-You might ask: "Why not use the **cross-encoder** model in the first place if it is that great?"
+But, you might ask, "Why not use the **cross-encoder** model from the start if it is that much better?"

-Using a **cross-encoder** model to search your whole collection is not optimal, as it is much slower than cosine similarity.
-That is why reranking is a 2 step algorithm:
+The answer, in a word, is speed.
+Using a cross-encoder model to search your whole collection is much slower than using cosine similarity.
+To optimize your retrieval, therefore, your reranking process should involve 2 steps:
-1. you initially do a rough retrieval step using cosine similarity, where you pick the top N items as potential candidates
+1. an initial rough retrieval step using cosine similarity, which retrieves the top N items as potential candidates
-2. you filter the rough search using the `rerank` strategy, where you pick the top K items as your final results
+2. filtering the rough search using the `rerank` strategy, which retrieves the top K items as your final results

 ```python
 class QdrantVectorDBRetriever: